How to Use DBeaver to Manage Databases in ServBay

 - Click the “New Database Connection” button at the top left.

-- In the type list, search for and select "Redis".
-Click "Next".
+- In the database type list, search for and select “Redis.”
+Click “Next.”

 - Host:

-(the default Redis port) - Password: By default, Redis installed via ServBay does not require a password; leave blank.
-If you have set a Redis password in ServBay, enter it here.
+6379(Redis default port) - Password: By default, ServBay’s Redis installation has no password—leave blank.
+If you’ve set a Redis password in ServBay, enter it here.

 - Host:

-- Click the "Test Connection" button.
-If this fails, check that Redis is running in ServBay and that your port and password (if any) are correct.
+- Click “Test Connection.”
+If it fails, check that Redis is running in ServBay and verify the port and password.

-- Once the connection test is successful, click "Finish" to save the connection.
+- Once the test succeeds, click “Finish” to save the connection.

 Basic Data Management (Redis)

-- View Keys: Expand the connection in the database navigator and select the database (usually
+- View Keys: Expand the connection in the database navigator, select a database (usually

-); you'll see the list of keys. - Add a Key: Right-click the database node or empty space in the key list, select "New Key", enter the key name, choose the key type (String, List, Set, Hash, ZSet, etc.), and input the value.
+DB 0), and you’ll see a key list. - Add Keys: Right-click the database node or the blank space in the key list, select “New Key.”
+Enter a key name, select the key type (String, List, Set, Hash, ZSet, etc.), and enter the value.

-- Edit Key: Double-click or right-click an existing key and select "Edit Key" to modify its value or TTL (Time To Live).
+- Edit Keys: Double-click or right-click an existing key, select “Edit Key” to modify its value or TTL (Time To Live).

-- Delete Key: Right-click a key name and select "Delete Key".
+- Delete Keys: Right-click a key and choose “Delete Key.”

-- Use Redis Console: Right-click the connection or database, choose "SQL Editor" -> "New Redis Console", and directly enter and execute Redis commands.
+- Use Redis Console: Right-click the connection name or database, select “SQL Editor” → “New Redis Console,” to enter and execute Redis commands directly.

 - Make sure ServBay is running.

-- Check that the host and port in your connection settings are correct.
-For local connections, it's usually
+- Confirm that the host and port in your connection settings are correct.
+For local connections, typically use

-- Examine your firewall settings to make sure DBeaver is not blocked from accessing local ports.
+- Check your firewall settings to ensure DBeaver can communicate with local ports.

-- Double-check your username and password.
-You can find or reset the root/default user password in the Database tab of ServBay.
+- Double-check the username and password you entered.
+You can find or reset the root/default user password for databases in ServBay's Database tab.

-- Confirm the file path you entered is complete and correct.
+- Ensure the file path you entered is complete and correct.

-- Ensure DBeaver has read/write permissions to that file path.
+- Make sure DBeaver has read/write permissions for the specified file path.

 - Try restarting DBeaver.

-- Make sure your Java environment (required by DBeaver) is properly installed and functioning.
+- Make sure your Java environment (required for DBeaver) is set up properly.

-DBeaver is a powerful, universal database management tool that, when paired with the ServBay local development environment, can significantly enhance the efficiency of managing various databases.
-With this guide, you can easily connect DBeaver to ServBay’s bundled MariaDB/MySQL, PostgreSQL, SQLite, and Redis databases, and carry out everyday development and management tasks.
-Whether you're browsing and editing data, executing SQL queries, or handling advanced database maintenance operations, DBeaver offers a unified and efficient experience.
-Combined with ServBay’s convenient environment management, your local development workflow will be smoother and more productive.
+DBeaver is a powerful universal database management tool, and when used with the ServBay local development environment, it can significantly boost your efficiency in managing various databases.
+With this guide, you can easily connect DBeaver to the MariaDB/MySQL, PostgreSQL, SQLite, and Redis databases included in ServBay for routine development and management tasks.
+Whether you're browsing data, editing, executing SQL queries, or performing advanced database maintenance, DBeaver offers a unified and efficient experience.
+Combined with ServBay’s convenient environment management, your local development workflow will become even more streamlined.